-RECOMMENDATIONS - 2021
+RECOMMENDATIONS - 2022

 - 1. Hire two (2) Full-Time Firefighter / Paramedics - 2.
-Install an exhaust system within the fire bay to rid the area of the excessive quantities of harmful carbon monoxide produced when the diesel vehicles are started and running. - 3.
-Improve the storage areas in general (i.e. records and equipment). - 4.
-Installation of a fire hydrant on the South side of City Hall to assist with Fire Department training, and fire protection. - 5.
+Improve the storage areas in general (i.e. records and equipment). - 3.
+Installation of a fire hydrant on the South side of City Hall to assist with Fire Department training, and fire protection. - 4.
 Obtain a grant through the State Fire Marshal's office to replace some of the older firefighting equipment.